 Sadly, cancer does not only directly affect the part of the body it is detected in.
 The effects of treatment and potential surgery in breast cancer are wide-ranging affecting the whole body.
 Survival is the beginning; we then need to ensure that quality of life is returned.
 Breast cancer and its treatment can cause;

-All of these can be helped with physiotherapy, exercise and clinical Pilates.
+These side effects can be prevented, managed and/or improved with the help of physiotherapy, exercise and clinical Pilates.

 Physical activity lowers levels of circulating hormones such as oestrogen, androgen and insulin, and certain growth factors.
 Increased levels of these hormones have been associated with breast cancer.
 Being active also helps to support your body’s natural immune function.